-Once activated, Test mode can be deactivated using the GUI by clicking on the green Test mode button from the Connection toolbar.
+Once activated, Test mode can be deactivated using the GUI by clicking on the green Test mode button from the Connection Toolbar.
 Once Test mode is exited, the device goes to OTP mode as long as OTP mode exit actions are not completed.
 When OTP mode is exited, then the device transitions to Normal and Debug mode.
-See Section 7.3.1.3 to learn more about the connection between Debug and Normal mode.
+See Section 7.3.1.5 to learn more about the connection between Debug and Normal mode.

-Note: Only switching off "OTP mode enable" SW12 without changing mode in GUI will not automatically deactivate Test mode, as OTP 8 V on FS2320 DEBUG pin is only a condition for Test mode entry.
-Therefore, it is not a condition to remain in Test mode.
+Note: Only switching off "OTP mode enable" SW12 without changing mode in GUI will not automatically deactivate Test mode, as OTP 8 V on FS23xx DEBUG pin is only a condition for Test mode entry, thus not a condition to remain in Test mode.